ErikOSorensen/luck-and-choice/README.md

 of fairness views, Journal of Public Economics, Volume 131, 2015, Pages 33-40, https://doi.org/10.1016/j.jpubeco.2015.08.010.

-Below is a documentation of the files in MollerstromRemeSorensen2015_estimation.zip, which bundles data and code for the estimation of the choice models.

 data/DataErik.dta and data/situations.dta: Data

 preprocess.do (and .log): Stata dataprocessing script which